ShalomGottesman/TeachHub/README.md

  Please note that the Read_Only invite tag is only available for Organization repositories, it will not work for personal ones.
 Also note that the Read_Only tag will make all the invites on that line read only!

+ The flow of execution for each row of the csv file is as follows, each for if that row is trying to do that step: accept invite -> create repository -> add colaborators -> remove collaborators, delete repository -> clone repository.

+ Based one this, there are very few rules that need be defined on what can and cannot be be put in the csv file, many combinations make sense, some just don't.
+Like don't try to create a repository that you are accepting an invitation to, it doesn't make sense!

- A couple points to keep in mind in terms of combining different tags:
+ However, a couple points to keep in mind in terms of combining different tags:

  1. It is recommended that only one of Create_Repo and Delete_Repo is used per file to be executed, as it has not been tested if the logic will compute fully when trying to deal with both.